airbuorne/Hackintosh-Z390X-i59600k-OpenCore-EFI/README.md

 ## Guide 🗡
 <img width="250" height="250" align="right" src="https://dortania.github.io/OpenCore-Install-Guide/dortania-logo-clear.png"/>
 <h3> This is the most important part which requires patience and dedication upon not succeding you can always search the internet, ask on reddit or easily HMU and i would be more than happy to help! 😊</h3>
-<h3> If you have the same specs you can skip the part of making the EFI folder and just use mine as well as the BIOS configuration BUT it if it doesnt work for some reason you'd need to build your own EFI afterall </h3>
+<h3> If you have the same specs you can skip the part of making the EFI folder and just use mine as well as the BIOS configuration BUT if it doesnt work for some reason you'd need to build your own EFI afterall </h3>
 <h3> If my EFI worked for you congrats! 🥳 you'd only need to Generate SMBIOS and sort the serial number stuff</h3>

 -  [Dortania's OpenCore installation Guide](https://dortania.github.io/OpenCore-Install-Guide/)